The Public Safety Office, located by the third floor lobby of the Vail Center, provides the following support services to the college community:

 Lyndon is committed to ensuring that the campus remains a safe and vibrant learning environment.
 Safety personnel patrol the entire campus by foot and vehicle 24 hours a day, seven days a week, 365 days a year.
 To enhance safety on campus, the department also operates a student-escort service upon request.
 Escorts are radio-dispatched and patrol the campus as a team when not doing the actual escort.

 The Department of Public Safety maintains a daily incident report log, which is available for review during regular business hours.
 Information on campus crime statistics, crime awareness, and safety programs may be found by clicking on the links below.

 The department also oversees the College’s emergency management plan.
 Anyone who would like information about the plan is welcome to contact George Hacking, the director of public safety.

-This form is for statements associated with complaints being reported to LSC Public Safety.
+This form is for statements associated with complaints being reported to Lyndon Public Safety.
 You must address this statement to the officer investigating the case.

 All appeals must be completed and returned to the Public Safety Department no later than SEVEN days from the date the Traffic Violation was issue.
 If you do not file and appeal within the SEVEN day time period, the fine will be billed according to the statement on the Traffic Violation.
 Once your appeal is received, it will be considered and results emailed to you.

 Vehicle Permit Form